Rachit-Ingole/Expense-Tracker/README.md

 - **Notes**: Add detailed notes to each expense.
 - **Currency Exchange Converter**: Convert expenses into different currencies.
 - **Email Reminders**: Receive email notifications for pending bills.
+- **Image Upload**: Upload images of bills, and the amount will be automatically added.

 ## Technologies Used

 - **Front End**: React.js